 “Well, I go home to meet his father.
 I pray to Krishna.”

-For 40 years this person had never missed his routine of Gayatri mantra chanting.
-Every day, he chanted 16 rounds of the mantra and two rounds of Hare Krishna Mahamantra, followed by reading one chapter from the Bhagavad Gita.
+For 40 years this person had never missed his routine of Gayatri Mantra chanting.
+Every day, he chanted 16 rounds of the mantra and two rounds of the Hare Krishna Mahamantra, followed by reading one chapter from the Bhagavad Gita.
 He was a householder and worked a full-time job until he was 60 years old.
 This is the level of self-discipline and faith that is required if you really want to succeed on the path of mantra sadhana.

 The CEO, for the record, marked on his file to never bother this guy again: Let him do whatever he wants to do after 3 pm; let him go where he wants to go, in his own time.
-He worked till he retired from this company, by the way.
+He worked up until he retired from this company, by the way.
 Look at his faith.
 So often, we think that people who are just mediums in our lives are our everything, that without their grace we won’t live.
 That’s not true.
 They are simply the medium.
 ‘Ja par Kripa Raam ki hoi, taa par Kripa Kare sab koi.’
 (If the Divine is in your favor, the whole world will be too.)

 A very senior bureaucrat once wrote to me, saying, “The chief minister used to love me, but now the CM is against me, and I am being framed,” and so forth.
 He was very keen that I get his email, so I wrote him one line in return: “Did you do anything wrong?”